magomimmo/modern-cljs/doc/tutorial-17.md

 Disable the JavaScript engine of your browser and visit the [shopping.html][10] URL.
 Fill the form with valid values and click the `Calculate` function.
 Everything should still work as before the code refactoring.
+The `calculate` happy path is still working.
 So far so good.

 ## HTML transformation

-It's now time to take care of the error messages notification to the user by adding the needed HTML transformation to the `update-attr` function which at the moment does only set the value of the selected input node.
+It's now time to take care of the error messages notification to the user by adding the needed HTML transformation into the `update-attr` function definition which, at the moment, does only set the value of the selected input node.

 First we should clarify to ourself what kind of transformation we want to operate on the HTML page when there is any input value that is